RubberDuckCollector/OCR-programming-challenges/README.md

 This was pretty easy.
 I wrote repetitive code but it doesn't really matter for me.
 I did extension 1 but not extension 2 because extension 2 was too hard for me.
 * No Chat-GPT used

+### 39 - Sing along
+This is very easy in python if you know the reversed for loop.
+• No Chat-GPT used, and I solved this before it released